Crowds on Demand: History

 Crowds on Demand was founded by Adam Swart, a former journalist for AOL's Patch network.
 The company initially gained attention for offering "celebrity experience" services such as fake paparazzi and hired fans, primarily in Los Angeles.
 Over time, its offerings expanded to include organized protests, political demonstrations, and publicity stunts involving paid actors posing as members of the public.

-The firm's services were the subject of a Good Morning America piece in which a correspondent pretended to be the King of Liechtenstein while he went through a shopping mall with a paid entourage.
+The firm's services were the subject of a Good Morning America piece in which a correspondent pretended to be the “King of Liechtenstein” (despite that country’s monarch actually being titled “Prince”) while he went through a shopping mall with a paid entourage.

 Just before the November 2012 election, company founder Swart said that the company was considering a request by a candidate for a staged political protest.
 According to an article in the New York Post, it was claimed that Anthony Weiner paid Crowds on Demand actors to attend campaign rallies during his 2013 campaign for mayor of New York City.
 Weiner has disputed the story and claimed it was fabricated.

 In 2024, the Texas Observer reported that hotelier and Republican political donor Monty Bennett hired Crowds on Demand to create a network of advocacy groups in Dallas, Texas to influence local politics.
-One of those groups, Dallas Justice Now, was a hoax local Black Lives Matter organization that drew national controversy for sending letters urging wealthy white families to not send their children to Ivy League universities.
+One of those groups, Dallas Justice Now, was a hoax local Black Lives Matter organization that drew national controversy in 2021 for sending letters urging wealthy white families to not send their children to Ivy League universities.
+A pro-police group, Keep Dallas Safe, was found to have used the same Republican marketing firm as Dallas Justice Now in 2021, initially denied any connection to Dallas Justice Now, and was revealed to be a Crowds on Demand project in 2024.